RyanFleck/Manuals/content/tools/adf.md

     describe your use cases to LLMs and read lots of documentation, as there are too many small limits for even a seasoned subject matter expert to recall at once.
-- Default timeouts are set to a day, absurdly high for most activities
+- Default timeouts are set to 12h, absurdly high for most activities

 # Pro Tips